ant-design/ant-design-pro-site/docs/dynamic-theme.en-US.md

 type: Development
 ---

-ntd-theme] (https://github.com/chenshuai2144/umi-plugin-antd-theme), and the main idea is still to implement the ant variable rules and the rules in the project.
+[umi-plugin-antd-theme](https://github.com/chenshuai2144/umi-plugin-antd-theme), and the main idea is still to implement the ant variable rules and the rules in the project.
 Extract and then compile the less.

 His configuration is as follows: